Mount Kinabalu & The Best of Borneo

 Is this holiday for you?

+This is a discovery walking holiday in Borneo with 2 elements of trekking; the Mulu National Park and the ascent of Kinabalu.
 The first trekking element on this holiday is the 4-day exploration of the Gunung Mulu National Park.
-Although this is at low level, there is one tough day, as we climb to the viewpoint for the Mulu Pinnacles.
-You will also need to be prepared for hot and humid weather and for at times testing underfoot conditions.
-We will be mostly walking on tracks and trails between villages.
-There will be rutted, muddy roads and slippery hunters tracks through the forest.
-The slippery and sometimes sharp limestone rock encountered on the ascent to the Mulu Pinnacles is particularly testing.
+Although this is at low level, there is one tough day (which is entirely optional), as we climb to the viewpoint for the Mulu Pinnacles where there are slippery and sharp limestone rocks.
+You will need to be prepared for hot and humid weather and for at times testing underfoot conditions.
 There are also river crossings, some on tree trunk bridges.
-We have a couple of hours walking on our first day at Mulu, 2 to 3 hours on the second, 7 to 8 hours on the third and 4 to 5 hours on the final day in this area.
+We have a couple of hours walking on our first day at Mulu, 2 to 3 hours on the second, 7 to 8 hours on the optional third day and 4 to 5 hours on the final day in this area.
 Two days are set aside for the ascent of Mount Kinabalu.
 This is a tough undertaking involving approximately 2200 metres of ascent and descent via the same route.
 The path is well maintained in places and has many steps.
-It can be slippery low down in the forest and after rain.
 High up on the route, there are sections of bare rock slabs, with some fixed rope handrails.
 The route is never very steep or exposed.